Meta-Method/Nova-Corporation-Laws/Essential/Articles of Service.md

 *a) High Command personnel within each stated departmental authority may temporarily expand authorized personnel through granting permission, and may set forth individual policies regarding such.*

-15) When an area such as Test Subject Zone or Entity Area is under assault by hostile forces, employees are to be informed of the situation and warned to stay away from the area until properly dealt with.
-This does not include Security and Engineering Personnel.

-*a) If employees refuse to leave the area under assault, they are in violation of this clause and may be subject to punishment.*

-16) Outer dimensions of any kind may not be accessed, or used in any way.
+15) Outer dimensions of any kind may not be accessed, or used in any way.

 *a) Task Force Detachment "The Crazies" members are exempt from this law, and are authorized to fully have access to all dimensions in every shape or form.*

 *b) The following have been granted the ability to authorize anyone to enter a given dimension following this chain of command; Security Corps General; Classification - X and The Crazies members internally ranking "Crazy Advisor"+; ID Directorate for project use; Any personnel not yet listed.*

-17) If a gun fight occurs between Security Personnel and any hostile offender, no matter the place, any Non-Combative Corporation Member must leave the area and not intervene with the bout.

-*a) Given a Non-Combative Corporation Member has a weapon not banned in Article 2, Section 2, Clause 6, Sub-Clause B, and the said persons is already in the way of the confrontation, the Corporation Member may take action to defend themselves, and prevent harm to a Security Personnel.*

-*b) Engineering Personnel may remain in the area, if that area is affiliated with any construction or a construction is necessary in that area.*

-18) Nova Corporation Personnel, combative and non combative are to refrain from, and can only rope one body at any given time provided the body is not satisfying the following conditions:
+16) Nova Corporation Personnel, combative and non combative are to refrain from, and can only rope one body at any given time provided the body is not satisfying the following conditions:

 *a) The body in question is not of any member of the Security Corps.*